Best Value Faucets

 Brizzo faucets are part of collections of like-styled components.
 Kitchen faucets may coordinate with bar faucets, pot fillers, soap and lotion dispensers, filtered water taps, and instant hot water dispensers.

-Most, but not all, Brizo faucets have now been converted to use the proprietary Delta Diamond Seal® (DST) ceramic disk cartridges.
-Delta manufactures DST cartridges in the U.S. at its plastics plant in Morgantown, Kentucky using imported ceramic discs.
+Most, but not all, Brizo faucets have now been converted to use the proprietary Delta Diamond Seal® (DST) ceramic disc cartridges.
+Delta manufactures DST cartridges in the U.S. at its plastics plant in Morgantown, Kentucky, using imported ceramic discs.

-Diamond Seal Technology is proving to be a revolution in ceramic disk technology.
-One disk in the two-disk set is diamond coated, a feature that Brizo says helps keeps the disks absolutely smooth since the diamond-coated disk continuously scrubs and polishes the other disk.
-As a result, they always mesh perfectly.
+Diamond Seal Technology is proving to be a revolution in ceramic disc technology.
+One disc in the two-disc set is diamond-coated, a feature that Brizo says helps keep the discs absolutely smooth since the diamond coating continuously scrubs and polishes the discs so they always mesh perfectly.

 Delta has had this cartridge independently tested through 5 million cycles – ten times the testing cycles required by U.S./Canadian standards and equivalent to about 700 years of daily use in an average kitchen or bath.

 It is very unlikely to fail in your lifetime.
-But, if it does break and you ever need to change the cartridge, it's very easy to do with common household tools and the new cartridge is free to the original owner for as long as he or she owns the faucet.
+But, if it does break and you ever need to change the cartridge, it's very easy to do with common household tools.
+The new cartridge is free to the original owner for as long as he or she owns the faucet.

 Brizo makes it easy to identify faucets that include a DST cartridge by adding "DST" to the model number.